bbjoverbeek/Error_Group_name_not_found/README.md

 python3 app.py
 ```

+Flask will provide some information about the local server you are running from your computer.
+Among the information, a url for the website is given.
+Open this link via the terminal or copy and paste it into your browser of choice.

-  - Opening index.html will not work.
+Opening index.html will not work.

 Additional explanation will be available on the website itself.